 Consider these Valentine's Day pet safety tips when you celebrate the season of love with your cat or dog.

 What to expect in the first 3 months after adopting a new dog

 The first three months with a new adopted dog are filled with surprises, but you can prepare by being flexible and following the 3-3-3 rule.

 Safety tips for camping and hiking with your dog

 How to plan a hike or camping trip with your best friend.

-If you take a look around your space, you will likely find household items dangerous for dogs & things toxic to cats.
-Help protect your pet with these tips.
+If you take a look around your space, you will likely find household items dangerous for dogs and things toxic to cats.
+Help protect your pet — before they get into trouble — with these tips.

 Learn about separation anxiety in dogs and how you can help your furry family member.

 How to calm a dog or cat during a storm